Yuji Kunimoto: Super Formula

 Kunimoto made his debut in Formula Nippon in 2011 with Cerumo・INGING as a single car entry.
-Kunimoto then won the series title in 2016 with his maiden two wins and four podiums, as he beats Andre Lotterer by three points.
-After that he did not win another title, and race till now.
-After eight seasons with Cerumo INGING, he moves to Kondo Racing in 2019, then KCMG.
+Kunimoto then won the series title in 2016 with his maiden two wins and four podiums, as he beat Andre Lotterer by three points.
+After that, he did not win another title, and race till now.
+After eight seasons with Cerumo INGING, he moved to Kondo Racing in 2019, then KCMG.
 For 2024, Kunimoto moves to Team Impul with Theo Pourchaire.

-Le Mans 24
+24 Hours of Le Mans

 Kunimoto made a wildcard debut with Toyota Gazoo Racing for 2017 24 Hours of Le Mans.
 He paired with Jose Maria Lopez, and Nicolas Lapierre.
 The car only completed 160 laps, and did not finish the race.